m4ttsch/omscs-notes-notes/computer-networks/switching.md

 When two switches are connected in a loop, and one sends a broadcast frame, the other switch will receive it, and broadcast it back out.
 The first switch will receive it again and rebroadcast it again.
 This is often referred to as a **forwarding loop** or **broadcast storm**.

-We need a solution to ensure that the switches don’t always flood all packets on all outgoing ports.
+We need a solution to ensure that the switches don't always flood all packets on all outgoing ports.
 We need a protocol to create a logical forwarding tree on top of the underlying physical topology.

 ## Spanning Tree
 A **spanning** tree is a loop-free topology that covers every node in a graph.